johnlobster/memgame/README.md

 `npm start` will run the app, including opening a new browser tab

+#### Design notes

+Css grid was used to arrange the cards.
+Grid provides a fixed number of columns and rows, which is what I wanted to lay out the cards.
+The columns are sized using `1fr` which divides the amount of space to get column widths.
+The row size of `1fr` makes the all the rows the height of the tallest element.

+The app is responsive to screen size.
+There are different numbers of columns at different screen sizes, and the cards shrink in size as the screen size gets smaller.
+At large screen sizes, the displayed part of the grid is shrunk, otherwise not all the cards appear on the screen at once.

+css animation was used to grow cards when hovered.
+Card flipping is controlled by a boolean state variable "flip" in the Game component.
+The onClick function for the card makes the Card module flip property true or false, which is then used to conditionally add the "flip" property to the card class.

 #### Setup

+The app structure was created using `create-react-app`, which sets up directory structure, seed files, `package.json` entries and webpack configuration, so that running and deploying is very easy.
+The `github-pages` app was installed, a few modifications made to the package.json and then the app could be deployed to a github page by typing `npm run deploy`

+There seems to be a "bug" in the flow, that environment variables are not passed into the react code.
+I wanted to add some conditional rendering based on NODE_ENV to help with debugging, but this was not possible.

 run `create-react-app <name>` and cd to `<name>` directory